purpleshellsecurity/Azure-Scripts/README.md

 # azure_scripts
-Random Scripts from the field
+Random scripts that I created while working in the field.